Master of Graphic Design

 How can augmented reality overlays provide additional feedback about an athlete's injury through the rehabilitation process by correcting and analyzing body movements in real-time?

-An additional layer to this system is the opportunity for the user to learn how the exercises impact their body.
-Jackie is curious about what benefits leg raises do for her recovery process.
-Here Jackie can access educational modules where she is shown what muscles are targeted within this exercise and what that means for her body.
+An added feature of this system is the ability for users to learn how specific exercises impact their body.
+For example, Jackie is curious about the benefits of leg raises for her recovery.
+Through the system, she can access educational modules that show which muscles are targeted during this exercise and explain how it contributes to her overall recovery process

 Study 03